Taming and Training

 A fearful bird is not used to being touched by people.
 Perhaps he was raised by his parents rather than being hand-fed, he was wild caught, or he had been a “breeder” bird for long enough to forget what human touch is like.
 Perhaps the previous owners never handled the bird, or the bird had a very negative experience with people.
 Whatever the case, this is a bird that is going to need to gain some confidence in his new home and new human flock.

 A fearful bird may thrash around the cage when you come into the room, but more likely he will cling to the back, staring at your warily, being very quiet so that you don’t notice him.
 He will freeze in place whenever someone is near.
-When you service the cage, a fearful may hiss or click its beak, or make other fearful noises.
+When you service the cage, a fearful bird may hiss or click his beak, or make other fearful noises.
 He is not curious about you; he simply wants you to go away.

 Deal with a fearful bird the same way you would deal with a shy bird, but with a little more caution.
 Be gentle with this bird, and don’t rush into trying to “tame” him.
 Take a couple of weeks or more to allow the bird to become used to his new surroundings.